Cyber Mobility Mirror: A Deep Learning-based Real-World Object Perception Platform Using Roadside LiDAR: Abstract

 \section{Abstract}

-Endowed with advanced wireless communication and control technologies, Connected and Automated Vehicles (CAVs) are regarded as the revolutionary promoter for Cooperative Driving Automation (CDA) to improve system operational performance.
-Enabling of CDA requires high-fidelity and real-time information on surrounding environment of CAVs, which is available from onboard sensors (e.g., LiDAR, camera, radar) or vehicle-to-everything (V2X) communications.
-Nevertheless, the accessibility of this information may suffer from the range and occlusion of perception or limited penetration rates in connectivity.
-In this paper, to explore the potential of roadside sensors for CDA applications in a mixed traffic environment, we introduce the prototype of \textit{Cyber Mobility Mirror} (CMM), a next-generation real-time traffic surveillance system for 3D object detection, classification, tracking, and reconstruction, to provide CAVs with wide-range high-fidelity perception information in a mixed traffic environment.
-The CMM system consists of six main components: 1) the data pre-processor to retrieve and pre-process raw data from the roadside LiDAR; 2) the 3D object detector to generate 3D bounding boxes based on point cloud data; 3) the multi-objects tracker to endow unique IDs to detected objects and estimate their dynamic states; 4) the global locator to map positioning information from the LiDAR coordinate to geographic coordinate using coordinate transformation; 5) the cloud-based communicator to transmit perception information from roadside sensors to equipped vehicles; and 6) the onboard advisor to reconstruct and display the real-time traffic conditions via Graphical User Interface (GUI).
-In this study, a field-operational prototype system is deployed at a real-world intersection, University Avenue and Iowa Avenue in Riverside, California to assess the feasibility and performance of our CMM system.
+Object perception plays a fundamental role in Cooperative Driving Automation (CDA) which is regarded as a revolutionary promoter for the next-generation transportation systems.
+However, the vehicle-based perception may suffer from the limited sensing range and occlusion as well as low penetration rates in connectivity.
+In this paper, we propose \textit{Cyber Mobility Mirror} (\textit{CMM}), a next-generation real-time traffic surveillance system for 3D object perception and reconstruction, to explore the potential of roadside sensors for enabling CDA in the real world.
+The CMM system consists of six main components: 1) the data pre-processor to retrieve and preprocess the raw data; 2) the roadside 3D object detector to generate 3D detection results; 3) the multi-object tracker to identify detected objects; 4) the global locator to map positioning information from the LiDAR coordinate to geographic coordinate using coordinate transformation; 5) the cloud-based communicator to transmit perception information from roadside sensors to equipped vehicles, and 6) the onboard advisor to reconstruct and display the real-time traffic conditions via Graphical User Interface (GUI).
+In this study, a field-operational system is deployed at a real-world intersection, University Avenue and Iowa Avenue in Riverside, California to assess the feasibility and performance of our CMM system.
 Results from field tests demonstrate that our CMM prototype system can provide satisfactory perception performance with 96.99\% precision and 83.62\% recall.
-High-fidelity real-time traffic conditions (at the object level) can be displayed on the GUI of the equipped vehicle with a frequency of 3-4 Hz.
+High-fidelity real-time traffic conditions (at the object level) can be geo-localized with an average error of $0.14m$ and displayed on the GUI of the equipped vehicle with a frequency of $3-4 Hz$.